Betting Sites with American Express | Bookmakers that accept American Express

 That’s not all.

-The other reason why many online bookmakers don’t accept American Express, and this has to do with the overall business model.
+The other reason why there aren't many online bookmakers with American Express has to do with the Amex business model.
 American Express charges higher merchant fees than other credit card companies.
 A merchant fee is what a business has to pay to the credit card company for that payment method to be accepted, whether it be in a brick-and-mortar shop or online.
 American Express’s merchant fees depend on the type of business but the rates are higher than MasterCard and Visa.

 While American Express is working towards simplifying this scheme to get more merchants to accept them, it is seen as disadvantageous for bookmakers.
 Since many of the online bookmakers offer free deposits and withdrawals, the higher merchant fees from Amex would imply a less sustainable business model.
 And even the bookies that charge more regular fees won’t even accept direct deposits from AmEx.

 BetOnline’s been operating since 1991, while its online presence has been up and running since 2004.
 Licenced in Panama, BetOnline may not be as well-known in the British market because it’s much more frequented by American punters.
 Americans love it because players from all 50 US states are eligible.
-This obviously needn’t concern you but it speaks highly of BetOnline that not only are all American citizens who are eligible to punt able to punt but that they accept American Express too.
+This obviously needn’t concern you but it speaks highly of BetOnline that not only are all American citizens who are eligible to punt able to punt but that they are one of the online betting sites that accept American Express.

 One disadvantage is that the sportsbook focus is clearly more towards the American markets.
 If you are interested in American professional sports league besides the typical football and horseracing that are much more ubiquitous on our side of the pond, you’ll be able to rest easy and enjoy BetOnline’s reputation as one of the most legitimate bookmakers open to American customers.
 On BetOnline, the minimum deposit you need to make with your AmEx card is $50, while your maximum is $2,500 per transaction.